terrabrasilis/fires-data-task/README.md

 ### Runtime Settings

-Some data such as GeoServer URL must be configured using environment variables in the docker command, in the docker stack definition or in the gsconfig file, in the session below.
+Some data, such as the GeoServer URL, must be configured using environment variables in the docker command, in the docker stack definition, or in the gsconfig file, in the section below.

  > Fragment example of docker stack with the expected env vars
 ```